 Disclosure: Stuart Forster travelled in France as a guest of Pas de Calais Tourisme.
 Pas de Calais Tourisme did not review or approve this article.

 The seasonal event in Arras attracts a mixed audience of families, couples and groups of friends.
-Judging by several of the voices that I overheard, it’s already a proving a hit with visiting Britons.
+Judging by several of the voices that I overheard, it proves a hit with visiting Britons.

 Visiting Arras Christmas market

-“It’s the sixth year we are here at Arras,” said Thomas Delforge who is from Brussels, Belgium, which lies a little over 140 kilometres north-east of Arras.
+“It’s the sixth year we are here at Arras,” said Thomas Delforge who is from Brussels, Belgium, which lies a little over 140 kilometres (80 miles) northeast of Arras.
 He runs the Doctor Steam Bar, which serves vin chaud from copper vessels.

 Security at the Christmas market